Trump administration backs Asian-Americans in Harvard case

 Sessions argued the school's use of a "personal rating," which includes highly subjective factors such as being a "good person" or "likeability," may be biased against Asian-Americans.
 Sessions said the school admits that it scores Asian-American applicants lower on personal rating than other students.
 Sessions also argued that Harvard admissions officers monitor and manipulate the racial makeup of incoming classes.

-"The Supreme Court has called such attempts to 'racially balance' the makeup of a student body 'patently unconstitutional,'" Sessions said.
+"The Supreme Court has called such attempts to 'racially balance' the makeup of a student body 'patently unconstitutional,'" Sessions said in a statement.

+Edward Blum, president of SFFA, hailed the administration's action.
+"We look forward to having the gravely troubling evidence that Harvard continues to keep redacted disclosed to the American public in the near future," he said.
-The statement of interest filed by the Justice Department opposes Harvard's request to dismiss the lawsuit before trial.

-The Justice Department is separately investigating Harvard's admissions policies, a probe that could also result in a lawsuit.
+The Justice Department's court filing opposes Harvard's request to dismiss the lawsuit before trial.
+The department is separately investigating Harvard's admissions policies, a probe that could also result in a lawsuit.

+The filing follows a July decision by the Justice and Education departments to abandon Obama-era guidelines that instructed universities to consider race in their admissions process to make the student body more diverse.
+Democrats criticized the decision, saying that the Trump administration was taking away protections for minorities.

 Binkley reported from Boston.